 3. Generating Enough Qualified Leads

 Who are you talking to, and what are you talking to them about?
 A good lead generator understands the importance of targeted marketing– spending time talking with someone who has genuine interest in your product or service.
-A 2013 study suggested that companies with strong lead nurturing campaigns in place reported a 45% higher ROI than those who didn’t.
+Companies with strong lead nurturing campaigns in place report higher ROI than those who don’t.

 We’d suggest that one way to do that is to listen to your top customers.
 Hearing specific stories of specific needs creates a deeper knowledge of your target markets and their issues.
 This can help you to form a picture of who your client base really is, what challenges they face, and how your services can help.
 Lead generation tactics can then grow out of this deep knowledge and be more finely tuned and targeted to the markets you want to enter.